511 Lancaster Project

 The demand for residencies in our four current HIV/AIDS-focused communities is so great that, at any given time, we maintain a waiting list of 125-150 individuals.
 On the other hand, approximately 10% of our current residents have stabilized their health and are no longer in need of the intensive wraparound support services that our communities provide, but still have a financial need to remain in affordable housing.
 To address this chokepoint in our model of service, AIDS Services of Dallas is opening a fifth community for clients who are ready to transition from ASD’s permanent supportive housing to an affordable, independent living environment.

-Known as the 511 N. Lancaster Project, this new community will open in fall 2020 with 16 units, housing up to 25 additional residents who do not need intense wraparound services.
+Known as the 511 N. Lancaster Project, this new community is 16 units, housing up to 25 additional residents who do not need intense wraparound services.

 We anticipate that these residents will share a number of characteristics with the residents at our current four HIV/AIDS-focused communities, which include: